replicatedhq/replicated-docs/docs/reference/custom-resource-backup.md

 ## Limitations for Full Snapshots

-The following top-level fields for Backup custom resources are not supported in [Full snapshots](/enterprise/snapshots-understanding/#full-snapshots-recommended):
+The following top-level fields for Backup custom resources are not supported in full backups.

 - `snapshotVolumes`
 - `volumeSnapshotLocations`